yuyanislearning/MIND/README.md

 # MIND-S AI4PTM
 <img src='GA.png'>

 MIND (Multilabel INterpretable Deep learning method for PTM prediction) is a deep learning tool for making PTM predictions based on protein sequence, or protein structure.
 MIND-S features interpretability through evaluating the saliency for each input residual.
 MIND can also be utilized as a tool for evaluating effects of genetic mutation (e.g. SNP) on PTM.
+The manuscript is in press and link to it will be added as soon as it's online.

 ## Set up
 Install MIND: